Diwali 2022 (Deepavali 2022) is on Monday, October 24th in India.

 Diwali is not really celebrated in the South Indian state of Kerala, and although there is a public holiday for the event you can expect some shops and restaurants to remain open.

-|Naraka Chaturdashi||Goa and West India||November 14 (usually occurs the day before Diwali, but this year it will take place on the same day)||In Goa, people believe that Diwali celebrates the defeat of the evil demon Narakasura by Durga and Krishna.
+|Naraka Chaturdashi||Goa and West India||October 23rd (usually the day before Diwali)||In Goa, people believe that Diwali celebrates the defeat of the evil demon Narakasura by Durga and Krishna.
 To celebrate they burn large effigies of the demon and parade through the streets.|

-|Dev Diwali||Varanasi||November 29||Dev Diwali is a celebration unique to Varanasi's that takes place 15 days after Diwali.
-At this time, the gods are believed to gather at the Ganges in Varanasi and to celebrate the city lights clay lanterns and sets off fireworks.|
+|Dev Diwali||Varanasi||November 7th||Dev Diwali a celebration unique to Varanasi's that takes place 15 days after Diwali.
+At this time, the gods are believed to gather at the Ganges in Varanasi and to celebrate the city lights clay lanterns, decorates, and sets of fireworks.|

-|Kali Puja||West Bengal, Orissa, and Assam||November 14||While most of the country celebrates Lakshmi goddess of wealth, West Bengal and other eastern Indian states worship Kali, the goddess of destruction.
+|Kali Puja||West Bengal, Orissa, and Assam||October 24th||While most of the country celebrates Lakshmi, West Bengal and other east Indian states worship Kali, the goddess of destruction.
 During Kali Puja, large statues of the fearsome goddess are erected around the city and she is given offerings and worshipped.|

-|Jain Diwali||All over India, but some of the best places include Maharashtra, Rajasthan, and Gujarat||November 14||While Diwali is mainly a Hindu holiday, it is also celebrated by Jains.
+|Jain Diwali||All over India, but some of the best places include Maharashtra, Rajasthan, and Gujarat||October 24th||While Diwali is mainly a Hindu holiday, it is also celebrated by Jains.
 Jains believe that Diwali is the day that Lord Mahavir achieved Nirvana and freedom from the cycle of death and rebirth.|

-|Bandi Chor Divas||Punjab||November 14||Diwali is also celebrated by Sikhs in India.
+|Bandi Chhor Divas||Punjab||October 24th||Diwali is also celebrated by Sikhs in India.
 For Sikhs, this holiday commemorates the day when the 6th guru, Guru Hargobind was released from unjust imprisonment.
 To take in the beauty of the Sikh celebrations, head to the Golden Temple in Amritsar.|